How to cut through confirmation bias

 ✳️✳️✳️

-Due to biases such as WYSIATI (What You See Is All There Is), narrative fallacy, and social proof, many of our beliefs are not grounded in reality.
-Confirmation bias hinders the correction of these incorrect beliefs, and the more someone’s identity is attached to a belief, the stronger this bias becomes.
-This blind spot prevents us from seeing the full picture, causing our thinking to become narrow-minded and short-sighted.
-Consequently, incorrect beliefs can lead to poor decisions by distorting our view of reality.
+Because of biases like WYSIATI (What You See Is All There Is), the narrative fallacy, and social proof, many of our beliefs don’t fully reflect reality.
+Confirmation bias makes it hard to correct these beliefs, and the more a belief is tied to our identity, the stronger this effect becomes.
+This blind spot narrows our thinking and keeps us from seeing the full picture.
+As a result, these distorted beliefs can lead us to make poor decisions and misjudge the world around us.

 Examples